 - In compliance with GCP guidelines

-- India has a decentralized process for the ethical review of clinical trial applications, and requires ethics committee (EC) approval for each trial site.
-The majority of ECs are based at clinical or academic institutions and hospitals.
+- India has a decentralized process for the ethical review of clinical trial applications and requires ethics committee (EC) approval for each trial site.
+The majority of ECs are at clinical or academic institutions and hospitals.

-- Investigators and Administrators of Academic Institutes should ensure that their Institutional Ethics Committees (IECs) are registered with the central licensing authority and the registration renewed at the end of 3 years.
-This is mandatory for Regulatory Clinical Trials.
+- The Investigators and administrators of the academic institutes shall register their Institutional Ethics Committees (IECs) with the central licensing authority and renew the registration at the end of 3 years.

-- A recent regulatory change with respect to IISs is that academicians who carry out trials with ‘new drugs’ no longer need approval from the DCGI for the conduct of the trial and IEC approval would suffice.
+- A recent regulatory change concerning IISs is that academician who carry out clinical trials with new drugs no longer require approval from the DCGI to conduct the clinical trial.
+The IEC approval is sufficient.

-- Full board or full committee review – for all projects that present more than minimal risk or
+- Complete board or full committee review – for all projects that present more than minimal risk or

-- Expedited review – for projects that pose no more than minimal risk; e.g., leftover clinical samples.
+- Expedited review for projects that pose minimal risk. e.g., leftover clinical samples.

-Projects like systematic reviews or meta-analysis may also be exempted from review.
-(2)(6)
+Projects like systematic reviews or meta-analyses may also be exempt from review.

-Yes, The Clinical Trials Registry- India (CTRI) is a free and online public record system for registration of clinical trials being conducted in India (www.ctri.nic.in).
+Yes, The Clinical Trials Registry- India (CTRI) is a free online public record system to register clinical trials in India (www.ctri.nic.in).

-Trial registration in the CTRI has been made mandatory by the Drugs Controller General (DCGI).
+Clinical trial registration in the CTRI is made mandatory by the Drugs Controller General (DCGI).

 - Public declaration and identification of trial investigators,

-- Submission of ethics committee and DCGI approval (if applicable) is essential for trial registration in the CTRI.
+- Submission of the ethics committee and DCGI approval (if applicable) is essential to register in the CTRI.

-Trial already registered with another primary register, why need to register again with the CTRI?
+If the trial is already registered with another primary register then why need to register again with the CTRI?

-A clinical trial being conducted in India, is also required to be registered in the CTRI as the CTRI captures data specific for the Indian arm of a trial, e.g. Site and PI details, name of Ethics Committee and approval status, target sample size in India, start date in India etc. However, Registrants must quote the Registration number of the other Primary Registry number in the Secondary ID section of the trial registration data set.
+The sponsor needs to register the clinical trial in CTRI, to perform clinical trials in India.
+The CTRI captures data specific to the Indian arm of a clinical trial, for example, site and PI details, the ethics committee name and approval status, the target sample size in India, start date in India, etc. However, Registrants must quote the Registration number of the other Primary Registry number in the Secondary ID section of the trial registration data set.

 - Indian investigators,